unicornlauncher/nodejs-ts-express-template/README.md

-# nodejs-ts-express-template
+# nodejs + ts + express template

-Simple NodeJS + Typescript + Express app with the bare minimum to get the ball rolling
+Simple backend application built using Typescript and Express on top of NodeJS.